ianbacus/midi-and-guitar-tabs/README.md

 # midi

+Use:  python tk_project.py <midi filename, no extension> <negative note offset>

+Midi parser library doesn't support python 3, need to fix that still For testing purposes, this project searches a directory called "midi_files" and writes extracted information into a directory called "pitch_deltas"
+The midi_writer.py module assumes you have a midi library with unique names, and generates a parseable file for the c++ module with a matching name (and a .txt extension)

+Right now tabs are written to a "testoutput.txt" file.
+Parsing can be done with a pitch_delta.txt file and the c++ module, but the tk_project will run all of the commands for you.

 Small personal project for converting midi files into tablature.
 Utilizes a composite pattern hierarchy for creating a tree structure for the notes (individual notes belong to chunks of notes, which belong to bars).
 Designed a MIDI parser from scratch, but currently testing is being done with code from an existing MIDI parser library from elsewhere.
 (update) using python module to parse midi files

 General: